martian-lang/martian-docs/content/writing-pipelines/index.md

 )
 ~~~~

-`mrf` is inspired by `gofmt`, therefore we will borrow [their explanation](https://blog.golang.org/go-fmt-your-code) of the benefits of canonical code formatting:
+`mrf` is an "opinionated" formatter, inspired by tools like `gofmt`, therefore we will borrow
+[their explanation](https://blog.golang.org/go-fmt-your-code) of the benefits of canonical code formatting:

 - **Easier to write**: never worry about minor formatting concerns while hacking away.
 - **Easier to read**: when all code looks the same you need not mentally convert others' formatting style into something you can understand.